 Client: Dreef Beheer B.V.

-Europaplein shopping centre is literally on the border of Heemskerk and Beverwijk.
-The centre was built in the 1960s and renovated several times, the last major renovation was in 1997.
-The centre is struggling with the vacancy and needs a new look.
+The Europaplein shopping centre is located exactly on the border between the towns of Heemskerk and Beverwijk.
+Europaplein was built in the 1960s and has been renovated several times, with the last major renovation taking place in 1997.
+Over twenty years later, the shopping centre was in need of another major metamorphosis.

-By dividing the shopping centre into 3 volumes, we give it a human dimension and a scale that matches that of the neighbourhood.
+We started by dividing the shopping centre into three volumes.
+This way, we’ll be adding a human dimension to the building, adjusting the scale to better fit the surrounding residential area.
 Each building volume has its own rhythm and open-close ratio.

-Where possible, interaction is created between the program and public space.
-By positioning the tapis roulant parallel to the Europalaan, the liveliness of the shopping centre is shared with the environment.
+Where possible, we create interaction between the interior and the public space.
+By positioning the tapis roulant parallel to Europalaan, the liveliness of the shopping centre is shared with its surroundings.

-The entrance to the parking garage is part of the building volume and is located at the beginning of the Europalaan close to the Beneluxlaan to limit traffic movements.
-The parking garage has 60 wide parking spaces and is accessed by 2 tapis roulants, an elevator and a staircase.
-Above the entrance is a “patio” where installations of the supermarket can be placed.
-This makes them less visible both from street level and from the surrounding apartments.
+The entrance to the car park is located at the beginning of the Europalaan, close to Beneluxlaan to limit traffic movements.
+The car park has sixty generous parking spaces and is accessible via two tapis roulants, an elevator and a staircase.
+Above the entrance there is a “patio” where supermarket equipment can be installed.
+As a result, it will be less visible both from street level and from the surrounding apartments.